The earliest art

-The conquests of Alexander the Great, in the 320s BC, also changed Indian art.
+Then the conquests of Alexander of Macedon, in the 320s BC, changed Indian sculpture.
 Alexander left colonies of Greek veteran soldiers in Afghanistan and Pakistan.
-These soldiers attracted Greek sculptors (maybe some of the soldiers were sculptors).
-Their Greek-style carvings got a lot of attention in India, and the first life-size stone statues in India date to the 200s BC, just after Alexander.
+These soldiers attracted Greek sculptors.
+Maybe some of the soldiers were sculptors themselves.

-During the Guptan period, about 500 AD, the rise of the Silk Road and increasing trade with East Africa made India a lot richer.
-With that money, artists carved the great cave temples of Ajanta and Ellora.
+With that money, artists carved the great cave temples of Ajanta and Ellora – which also served as hotels for the traders.
 Scenes from the life of the Buddha became popular, and statues of the Buddha.

 Learn by doing: go see Indian art in a museum